spine/spine/site/site.md

 ##Events

-You already seen that models have some events associated with them, such as *error* and *ajaxError*, but what about callbacks to create/update/destroy operations?
+You've already seen that models have some events associated with them, such as *error* and *ajaxError*, but what about callbacks to create/update/destroy operations?
 Well, conveniently Spine includes those too, allowing you to bind to the following events:

 * *save* - record was saved (either created/updated)
 * *update* - record was updated